-1. Introduction
+1 Introduction

-The purpose of this paper is to give a localization technique for the index of spin^c Dirac operator.
+The purpose of this paper is to give a localization technique for the index of Spinc Dirac operator.
 Our localization makes use of no group action, but a family of acyclic flat connections on tori.
 A typical example is given by a symplectic manifold with an integrable system.

-For a completely integrable system on a closed symplectic manifold, the Riemann-Roch number is sometimes equal to the number of Bohr-Sommerfeld fibers.
-For Kähler case D. Borthwick, T. Paul and A. Uribe gave a relationship between Bohr-Sommerfeld Lagrangians and the kernels of twisted spin^c Dirac operators using Fourier integral operators [2].
-A problem here would be how to count singular Bohr-Sommerfeld fibers, and how to count the contribution from other singular fibers if there are.
-M. D. Hamilton and E. Miranda dealt with the singular Bohr-Sommerfeld fibers using J. Śniatycki's framework and found a discrepancy between quantizations via real and complex polarizations under this framework [10, 11].
+For a complete integrable system on a closed symplectic manifold, the Riemann-Roch number is sometimes equal to the number of Bohr-Sommerfeld orbits.
+D. Borthwick, T. Paul and A. Uribe gave a precise relation between Bohr-Sommerfeld orbits and the kernels of twisted $Spin^c$ Dirac operators using Fourier integral operators [1].
+A problem here would be how to count singular Bohr-Sommerfeld orbits, and how to count the contribution from other singular orbits if there are.
+M. D. Hamilton gave an approach to deal with the singular Bohr-Sommerfeld orbits using J. Śniatycki's framework [8].